Great views and an interesting pagoda

 At Bich Dong there's a series of pagodas and a fascinating collection of caves farther up the outcrop.
 Some of these caves were used by the Viet Minh to hide from the French during the First Indochina War.
 The caves are full of stalactites that have been carved into Buddhist images, as well as stalactites that are hollow upon which tunes can be played.

-You can climb all the way to the top of the outcrop, from where there are fantastic views.
+You can climb all the way to the top of the outcrop, from where there are fantastic views over the surrounds.
 The rice paddies all reflect the surrounding peaks giving the effect of an emerald mirror.

-More detailsHow to get there: To get to Bich Dong and Tam Coc from the railway station at Ninh Binh, you go up to the main road (Le Dai Hanh St), turn left and follow it to the main four way intersection.
-Go straight through the intersection and continue for about 4km where you then take a right turn.
-You continue along this minor road for another 4km and you will come to where the boats leave at Tam Coc.
-About another kilometre along the same road you will reach the toll gate for Bich Dong.
-All up it is about a twenty minute ride, and if you become lost, just ask a local as they all know where the sites are.
-It is also possible to travel between Bich Dong and Hoa Lu by boat.
+More detailsHow to get there: To get here from the railway station at Ninh Binh, go straight ahead, up to the main road (Le Dai Hanh St), turn left and follow it to the main four way intersection.
+Turn right then left so you are following the river with the canal on your right and continue along the main road for about 4km where you then take a right turn down a wide road with large stone pillars on either side.
+Continue along this road for another 4km and you will come to where the boats leave at Tam Coc.
+From here, continue through the town and follow the road for another 2 kilometres.
+Entry is free but you'll have to pay for parking.

 Jump to a destination